nilsherzig/LLocalSearch/README.md

 # build the containers and start the services
 make dev
 # make dev will start the frontend on port 3000.
 Both front and backend will hot reload on code changes.
+# or use "make run" to detach the containers (and use "make stop" to stop them)
+# running "make upgrade" will stop all containers, pull the latest code and restart the containers
 ```